Napier shootings: Timeline

-Senior constables Snee, Miller, and Diver went to Molenaar's home in Napier during a cannabis investigation.
-Molenaar fired shots at the policemen, killing Snee and wounding Miller and Diver.
-As Miller and Diver staggered away, neighbour Leonard Holmwood tried to wrestle the firearm from Molenaar before being shot in the leg and buttocks.
+The incident began when Senior Constables Snee, Miller, and Diver went to visit Molenaar's home in Napier regarding a cannabis investigation.
+Upon their arrival, Molenaar fired shots at the policemen, killing Snee and wounding Miller and Diver.
+Molenaar's neighbour Leonard Holmwood tried to assist the policemen by wrestling the firearm from him, but was shot in the leg and buttocks.

 Diver sheltered behind a neighbouring house where he was able to phone for back up.
-The Armed Offenders Squad responded quickly; with the aid of two members of the public they pulled Miller and Holmwood to safety.
-Prime Minister John Key later commended these officers for their bravery.
-Sacred Heart school, Nelson Park School, Napier Central School, Napier Intermediate and Napier Girls' High School were all on lockdown for Thursday, and Nelson Park School, Napier Central School and Napier Intermediate were shut on Friday.
+The Armed Offenders Squad responded quickly, and with the aid of two members of the public they pulled Miller and Holmwood to safety.